The Architecture of Agency Volume 6 The Fork and the Merge

 The compounding loop is the internal failure.
 The external one is what stake is: a legible, taxable, sanctionable financial position held by identifiable parties.

 Stake-weighted governance completes the picture.
 Participation among small holders is chronically low; large holders are consistently engaged; outcomes therefore track capital ownership.
-And large stakeholders optimize for what large capital always optimizes for — stability, yield, regulatory comfort, and the preservation of established positions.
-The drift toward ossification and rent protection is not a corruption of the design.
-It is the design, run forward.
+Large stakeholders often prioritize stability, yield, regulatory comfort, and the preservation of established positions.
+The design can therefore drift toward ossification and rent protection even without explicit corruption.

 The Social Layer, Normalized